lima-vm/lima/website/content/en/docs/dev/Internals/_index.md

 An instance directory contains the following files:

 Metadata:
+- `lima-version`: the Lima version used to create this instance
 - `lima.yaml`: the YAML
 - `protected`: empty file, used by `limactl protect`